gogins/csound-extended/README.md

 Manual configuration steps include, but are not necessarily limited to:

-1. Node.js and npm must be installed, not from any Linux package repository, but according to the instructions for binary archives at https://github.com/nodejs/help/wiki/Installation.
-When that has been done, execute `npm install -g node-gyp` and `npm install -g node-addon-api`.
-Also put node-gyp into your executable PATH.

-2. Lance Putnum's Gamma library for C++ audio signal processing must be cloned from GitHub, built with the addition of the `-fPIC` compiler option, and installed (CMake should be able to find it in the `/usr/local` tree).
+1. Lance Putnum's Gamma library for C++ audio signal processing must be cloned from GitHub, built with the addition of the `-fPIC` compiler option, and installed (CMake should be able to find it in the `/usr/local` tree).

-3. The OpenCV library with codecs must be downloaded as source from `https://opencv.org/releases/`, built, and installed.
+2. The OpenCV library with codecs must be downloaded as source from `https://opencv.org/releases/`, built, and installed.

-4. The following environment variables MUST be set before building, perhaps in your .profile script.
+3. The following environment variables MUST be set before building, perhaps in your .profile script.
 Obviously, modify the paths as required to suit your home directory and installation details.
 These are exported in `build-env.sh` which you can source in your .profile script.

 ```
 CSOUND_SRC_ROOT=/home/mkg/csound-extended/dependencies/csound
-NODE_PATH=/home/mkg/csound/csound/frontends/nwjs/build/Release
 OPCODE6DIR64=/usr/local/lib/csound/plugins64-6.0
 RAWWAVE_PATH=/home/mkg/stk/rawwaves
-export PATH=/usr/local/lib/node-v12.14.1-linux-x64/bin:${PATH}
-unset NODE_ADDON_API_INCLUDE
-export NODE_ADDON_API_INCLUDE=/usr/local/lib/node-v12.14.1-linux-x64/lib/node_modules/node-addon-api

 ```